 In addition to the ruby, there are several alternate birthstones for July.
 These include:

 So which July birthstone is right for you?
 Well, it's entirely up to your personal style.
 You could always wear jewelry that features multiple July birthstones, like a ruby ring with sapphire side stones.
-Or chose a piece with some edge to mix the timeless beauty of ruby with a modern twist.
+Or chose a piece of ruby jewelry with some edge to mix the timeless beauty of ruby with a modern twist.
 Either way, choose the gems that hold the most meaning for you personally, for these pieces carry your day-to-day stories and your unique journey.

 Comments will be approved before showing up.